garden-io/garden/docs/reference/module-types/kubernetes.md

   podSelector:

   # The Garden module that contains the sources for the container.
 This needs to be specified under `serviceResource`
-  # in order to enable hot-reloading and dev mode, but is not necessary for tasks and tests.
+  # in order to enable dev mode, but is not necessary for tasks and tests.
+Must be a `container` module.
   #
-  # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
-  # container module (not required for dev mode).
-  #
   # _Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`._
   containerModule:

-  # If specified, overrides the arguments for the main container when running in hot-reload mode.
-  hotReloadArgs:

 tasks:
   - # The name of the task.